Vidya023/Portfolio/Machine_Learning_Applications/Pairs_Trading_using_Clustering_Techniques/README.md

-# Clustering-Based Financial Strategies: Pair Trading and Portfolio Optimization
+# Clustering-Based Identification of Highly Correlated Pairs in the NIFTY Index

 ### Objectives: